hoangnguyen2809/hoangnguyen2809.github.io/_posts/2024-08-11-bluehen-ctf-writeup.md

 <img src='/images/book2.png'>

-- Decoding the text “bswmrsvpjqtlbebwgawpnouxmtlpgjwfwbjswyj” with keyword "IL FINE" gives result: “threeoneeighttwotwoeighteightfourtwoone”.
+- I then use this public github repo (bellaso)[https://github.com/SEE-DS/bellaso] to decode the text “bswmrsvpjqtlbebwgawpnouxmtlpgjwfwbjswyj” with keyword "ILFINE" and got the result: “threeoneeighttwotwoeighteightfourtwoone”. (big thanks to the author)
 - I then searched the numbers "3182288421" on Google, and a chiken restaurant named Bayou Soul showed up.
 This was the point where I got stuck and did not know what to do.
 I tried the name of the restaurant as the flag but it was not correct.
 - After wasting a lot of time and nearly gave up, I discover that the name of the image file given play an important role in this question: "a_paper_football_player".
 - In paper football, a football player is also called "Flicker".
 I used (flickr)[https://www.flickr.com/] to search for "Bayou Soul".
 An account name Bayou Soul which was created on 11 November showed up: